 - 1.1 Under the Gambling Act 2005, a new regime for regulating gambling and betting was introduced throughout the United Kingdom from 1 September 2007.
-Apart from spread betting, gambling and betting (including the National Lottery) are regulated by the Gambling Commission, whose duties include licensing the operators and individuals involved in providing gambling and betting facilities. - 1.2 Watford Borough Council, along with other local licensing authorities, has a duty under the Act to license premises where gambling takes place, and to license certain other activities (such as registering small society lotteries).
-This document sets out how we intend to approach this task. - 1.3 The Gambling Act requires that the following parties are consulted by licensing authorities: - the chief officer of Police for the authority's area - one or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area - one or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Act. - 1.4 Our consultation took place between 14th July 2021 and 25th August 2021, and we followed the guidance on Consultation principles issued by the Cabinet Office (last updated March 2018), which is available at https://www.gov.uk/government/publications/consultation-principles-guidance. - 1.5 In drawing up the policy, we consulted: - local residents and their representatives - holders of various licences for premises in the Borough who will be affected by it - Hertfordshire Constabulary - Hertfordshire Fire & Rescue Service - Hertfordshire Safeguarding Children Partnership - Hertfordshire Director of Public Health - Watford Business Improvement District - the Gambling Commission - the local planning authority - Environmental Health - HM Revenue and Customs - 1.6 We placed details on our website and a public notice was placed at the Town Hall for the duration of the consultation.
+Apart from spread betting, gambling and betting (including the National Lottery) are regulated by the Gambling Commission, whose duties include licensing the operators and individuals involved in providing gambling and betting facilities.

+- 1.2 Watford Borough Council, along with other local licensing authorities, has a duty under the Act to license premises where gambling takes place, and to license certain other activities (such as registering small society lotteries).
+This document sets out how we intend to approach this task.

+- 1.3 The Gambling Act requires that the following parties are consulted by licensing authorities:

+- the chief officer of Police for the authority's area

+- one or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area

+- one or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Act.

+- 1.4 Following consultation during July and August 2021, the current statement of principles on gambling was agreed and published by the Council in January 2022.
+In response to the most recent Guidance to licensing authorities, first issued by the Department of Digital Culture Media and Sport (DCMS) on 1 April 2021, officers have added to the statement of principles and a draft of a revised policy covering the three year period 2025 to 2028 (set out below) has been produced for public consultation.

+- 1.5 We will be e consulting with:

+- local residents and their representatives

+- holders of various licences for premises in the Borough who will be affected by it

+- Hertfordshire Constabulary

+- Hertfordshire Fire & Rescue Service

+- Hertfordshire Safeguarding Children Partnership

+- Hertfordshire Director of Public Health

+- Watford Business Improvement District

+- the Gambling Commission

+- the local planning authority

+- Environmental Health

+- HM Revenue and Customs